JoelLefkowitz/reviewed/README.md

 npm run format
 ```

-## Continuous integration

-This repository uses GitHub Actions to lint and test each commit.
-Each commit should be formatted and its corresponding documentation should be updated.

-## Versioning
+## Contributing

+Please read this repository's [Code of Conduct](CODE_OF_CONDUCT.md) which outlines our collaboration standards and the [Changelog](CHANGELOG.md) for details on breaking changes that have been made.

 This repository adheres to semantic versioning standards.
-For more information on semantic versioning visit [semver](https://semver.org).
+For more information on semantic versioning visit [SemVer](https://semver.org).

 Bump2version is used to version and tag changes.
 For example: